program-dvl/medium/readme.md

  2.) ``` composer install ```

- 3.) configure the .env file for database name, username and password.
+ 3.) create .env file and configure the .env file for database name, username and password.

  4.) ``` php artisan storage:link ```